csm-aut/csm/README.md

 ## Edit csmserver launch script and database.ini

-If previously, you have made modifications to csmserver launch script (e.g. use a different python interpreter) or database.ini (e.g. use different uesrname and password to connect to the database), you will need to make the same changes here.
+If you have previously made modifications to csmserver launch script (e.g. use a different python interpreter) or database.ini (e.g. use different username and password to connect to the database), you will need to make the same changes here.

 ```shell
 $ vi /usr/local/csm-master/csmserver/csmserver